andygrove/datafusion-archive/README.md

 # Roadmap

-## Phase 1 - Build a demo of a simple distributed workload
+## Phase 1 - Benchmark simple use case against Apache Spark

 I'd like to be able to run a job that reads a partitioned CSV file from HDFS and performs some computationally intensive processing on that data on a cluster and see how the performance compares to Apache Spark.

 Features needed:

+- Worker nodes
 - Partitioning
 - Shuffle
 - Scalar functions